SchengenDoc

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards Algerian applicants are graded on.

-Embassy-ready documents for VFS Global Algiers (with Oran service points for Spain and Italy) Schengen appointments
+Applications are submitted through VFS Global Algiers (with Oran service points for Spain and Italy).

 Closed plain dark forest green passport laid flat on linen alongside a printed travel itinerary, bank statement, and pen — Algerian applicant Schengen visa kit.